A few weeks from now, I turn one year closer to 30. It’s a reality that isn’t sitting well with me.

 But like all the best-laid plans, this one fell through.
-I have to return to the U.S. in June to speak at TBEX, cutting my summer trip in half.
-Now, there will be no spending the summer in Greece, enjoying my “pre-30″ crisis.
-My trip to the Greek Islands will only last a few weeks before I moved on to Italy, Hungary, and Sweden.
+I have to return to the US in June to speak at TBEX, cutting my summer trip in half.
+Now there will be no spending the summer in Greece enjoying my “pre-30″ crisis.
+My trip to the Greek islands will only last a few weeks before I move on to Italy, Hungary, and Sweden.
 Something had to be cut.

-So, heavy heart in hand, I arrived in Ios more than 2 weeks ago to stay for 4 nights.
-I stayed 6.
-Then, leaving for Santorini, I ended up returning 2 days later.
+So, heavy heart in hand, I arrived in Ios more than two weeks ago to stay for four nights.
+I stayed six.
+Then, leaving for Santorini, I ended up returning two days later.
 I missed Ios too much.
 I stayed for another week before I left for Paros and Mykonos.
-Now, I’m contemplating spending my last 2 days in Greece back on Ios.
+Now I’m contemplating spending my last two days in Greece back on Ios.

 I often talk about what travel is and what it means.
 What does it mean to travel?
 To backpack?
 Is one form better than the other?

 Travel doesn’t fit into a box.
 It’s a lot of things.
 It’s more than seeing a place or a style of travel.
 But one thing that permeates all discussions about the nature of travel is that, at the end of the day, travel is about making connections.
 Not only with places, but with people, too.

 Ios is quite beautiful, with a picturesque town, great beaches, and historic terraced cliffs.
 But there’s nothing really special about the island itself.
 There are more beautiful islands in Greece.
 And, really, I prefer my islands to have more palm trees, jungle, and tropical fish.

 While there’s something for everyone on Ios, its main draw is still the partying, beaches, and crowds.
 I came for that atmosphere, but I stayed because of the connections I made with the people.
 I’m pulled back there because of those connections.